 - A. Requirements for Admission to the Professional Semester include: - 1.
 Admission to the Teacher Education Program. - 2.
-Senior standing with a cumulative grade point average of 2.500 or above.

-- 3. A grade point average of 2.500 or above in the teaching field and a grade of C or above in all professional education courses. - 4.
-Favorable evaluation as a prospective teacher by the department head or faculty member of the appropriate teaching field. - 5.
-Completion of at least seventy-five percent of the required courses in the teaching field. - A successful Initial Portfolio Presentation and Interview with a team of educators that include public school personnel, a Teacher Education Council member, and a member of the Department or School of Education. - 7.
+Senior standing with a cumulative grade point average of 2.500 or above. - 3.
+A grade point average of 2.500 or above in the teaching field and a grade of C or above in all professional education courses. - 4.
+Completion of at least seventy-five percent of the required courses in the teaching field. - 5.
+A successful Initial Portfolio Presentation and Interview with a team of educators that include public school personnel, a Teacher Education Council member, and a member of the Department or School of Education. - 6.
 Approval of the Teacher Education Council. - B. To be eligible for the professional semester that includes Student Teaching a candidate must have passed the appropriate Praxis II: Subject Assessments Specialty Area Tests.
 During the Professional semester, candidates must demonstrate competencies for Student Teaching as determined by the Education Faculty. - C. Candidates who receive credit for Student Teaching Internship and present an acceptable score on the Praxis II: Principles of Learning and Teaching (PLT) Test and other course requirements are eligible to be recommended for a teaching license.